 MA 14043 COLLEGE ALGEBRA - A study of polynomial, rational, exponential, and logarithmic functions, including graphing techniques, finding zeros, finding inverse and composite functions, and applications of functions.
 Other topics include solving systems of equations and inequalities, basic operations on matrices, and finding determinants.
 Students must earn a "C" or above in College Algebra to receive an associate degree.
 ACTS equivalent course number is MATH 1103.
-Prerequisites: minimum ACT Math 21 or Accuplacer Math 42C or Next Gen Math 266Q.
+Prerequisites: minimum ACT Math 19 or Next Gen Math 260Q.

-Students having a "C" or above in CP04023 Fundamentals of Algebra, ACT Math 19 or Accuplacer Math 77E or Next Gen Math Q254-265 must enroll in College Algebra with Review and the co-requisite CP04062 College Algebra PLUS.
+Students having a "C" or above in CP04023 Fundamentals of Algebra, ACT Math 15-18 or Next Gen Math Q236-259 must enroll in College Algebra with Review and the co-requisite CP04062 College Algebra PLUS.